sales team layoffs as demonstrated by removing groups of people from the team.

 Winning: Make the Path to Quota Believable Again

-Layoffs come with territory shuffles, account redistributions, and quota increases.
-Your remaining reps notice.
+Layoffs come with territory shuffles, account redistributions, and quota increases, and your remaining reps notice every change.
 If the math no longer works, your top performers will run the numbers and start interviewing.

 Before you talk about culture, talk about coverage.
-Walk every rep through their new book, their new number, and the pipeline they need to hit it.
+Walk every rep through their new book, their new number, and how the pipeline adds up to quota.
 If the path looks impossible, fix it before you ask for effort.
-A rep who believes they can win will put in more effort than one who has been told to stay positive.
+A rep who believes they can win will put in more effort than one who’s been told to stay positive.

-The manager I described at the open is the cautionary version of this.
-The pipeline was sitting there.
-The reps who remained were watching what he did with it.
-When he kept it for himself, he answered their question for them.
+The manager from the story is the cautionary example.
+The pipeline sat there, and the reps who remained watched every move he made.
+When he kept it for himself, he gave them their answer.

 Learning: Replace the Managers and Mentors Who Got Cut